Tim Stallworth

-Timothy James Stallworth (born August 26, 1966) is an American former professional football player who was a wide receiver in the National Football League (NFL) for one season.
-He played college football at Washington State and was selected by the Los Angeles Rams in the sixth round of the 1990 NFL draft.
+Timothy James Stallworth (born August 26, 1966) is an American former professional football player who was a wide receiver for one season with the Denver Broncos of the National Football League (NFL).
+He played college football for the Washington State Cougars and was selected by the Los Angeles Rams in the sixth round of the 1990 NFL draft.

 College career

-Stallworth played at Washington State for four seasons, from 1986 to 1989.
+Stallworth played at Washington State University for four seasons, from 1986 to 1989.
 As a sophomore, Stallworth emerged as a top receiver for the Cougars and also served as a return specialist, fielding 17 punts for 135 yards and taking 10 kickoffs for 142 yards.
 Stallworth broke out in his junior season, catching 55 passes for 1,031 yards and eight touchdowns.
 He led the Pac-10 in receiving yards, tied for the lead in touchdowns, and was named to the second-team All-Pac-10 team.

 Stallworth caught 117 passes for 2,130 yards and 16 touchdowns over the course of his collegiate career.
 He ranks ninth in program history in career receiving yards.